The signing of the register

 Unlike the other selections by Bach, this is a great choice if you would like something a little more upbeat but still traditional.

-Most commonly used as processional music for the wedding party or the bride, Pachelbel Canon is not a traditional choice for the signing, but is a good fit it you would like to add a classical element to the ceremony that everyone will recognize.
+Most common during the processional music for the wedding party or the bride, Pachelbel Canon is not a traditional choice for the signing, but is a good fit it you would like to add a classical element to the ceremony that everyone will recognize.
 As this music is not religious, it also works well for a non-denominational ceremony.
-The other plus is that when Pachelbel Canon is performed for the processional, as musicians, we almost never get a chance to perform it in its entirety, and the guests also don’t get a chance to hear the whole piece of music, so playing it during the signing give you and your guests an opportunity to hear much of the music that is not normally performed.
+The other plus is that when Pachelbel Canon is the processional song, as musicians, we almost never get a chance to perform it in its entirety, and the guests also don’t get a chance to hear the whole piece of music, so playing it during the signing give you and your guests an opportunity to hear much of the music that is not normally performed.

 Meditation from Thais